 Background: Rutger is a senior finance professional.
 He started his career at MeesPierson NV (formerly Bank Mees & Hope NV), before moving to ING, where he served as a managing director until 2008.
-Since then, he has been running an independent strategic advisory practice and he is a director at PIT Self-Placement BV and a non-executive partner at M-Partners Asset Management.
-Rutger is chairman of Office Depot Europe BV and a director of Vollenhoven Olie BV and is chairman of the Dutch Association of Credit Unions, Voedselbank Amsterdam (the Amsterdam Food Bank) and Pluryn (specialised youth care and specialised health care for youth and adults with complicated needs).
+Since then, he has been running an independent strategic advisory practice and he is a director at PIT Self-Placement BV and a nonexecutive partner at M-Partners Asset Management.
+Rutger is a director of Vollenhoven Olie BV and is chairman of Voedselbank Amsterdam (the Amsterdam Food Bank) and Pluryn (specialised youth care and specialised health care for youth and adults with complicated needs).
 These entities are not publicly listed.
 Rutger is also the author of "Your Life Your Rules, taking charge of your working life".

-Ekaterina (Katya) Thomson
+Ekaterina (Katva) Thomson